 PROJECT STATUS & MILESTONES

-Two design alternatives were considered at the Pinole City Council Meeting on March 1, 2022.
+The Value Analysis made it clear that there were two design alternatives worthy of being considered by the Pinole City Council.
+Those two design alternatives were considered at the Pinole City Council Meeting on March 1, 2022.
 The Council unanimously agreed to move forward with the design of Alternative 1, which includes construction of a temporary two-lane bridge during construction of the permanent bridge along its existing alignment.
 Alternatives 1 & 2 are shown below.

-Completion of Project Studies and Environmental Documents
+Completion of Project Studies and Environmental Documents (currently in draft format)

 Development and completion of final plans, specifications, and estimates